-There are, however, some differences between male and female addicts, including the fact that alcoholic and drug addicted women are more likely than men to link substance abuse with their sexual and romantic life.
+There are, however, some differences between male and female addicts, including the fact that alcohol and drug-addicted women are more likely than men to link substance abuse with their sexual and romantic life.
 Consider Amy, a 47-year-old alcoholic and methamphetamine addict currently in treatment.
-During her assessment she stated:
+During her assessment, she stated:

 Addressing the Link between Substance Abuse and Intimacy Disorders

 Not infrequently, women like Amy complete substance abuse treatment, sometimes enthusiastically, and re-enter the world filled with shaky confidence and hope.
 However, because their problematic adult history of intimate relationships, sexuality, and dating was either not dealt with or written off as something to be handled later, these women were ill-prepared for the challenges of ongoing real-world sobriety.
 In short, their shame and secrets regarding past and present sexual and relationship-oriented behaviors were left unaddressed, as was an education about how they might be able to handle/tolerate/manage sex and intimate relationships in sobriety without relapsing.

 Even in the rare cases where their sex and relationship history was discussed, that work was most often directed toward early trauma and abuse rather than the adult-life choices that can so consistently lead to relapse.
 In short, these women went through substance abuse treatment and returned to the world uneducated about the full nature of their addiction, and because of that, they went right back to the same problematic yet familiar relationship patterns.
 And eventually, those relationships (or the ending of them) left them vulnerable to relapse.

 Common challenges faced by female addicts include: